 This is proof that good things come in small packages.

 Read our full Gtech HyLite review

 9. Roidmi S1

 The Roidmi F8 is one of the best cordless vacuums we've seen to date.
-It's impressively lightweight at only 1.5kg while still offering great suction and almost an hour of battery life on a single charge, along with a variety of attachments and more novel features like smartphone support.
+It is impressively lightweight at only 1.5kg, while still offering great suction and almost an hour of battery life on a single charge, along with a variety of attachments and novel features including smartphone support.

-Our biggest gripe is with the small 0.4l bin, which means you'll have to empty this fairly regularly.
-But beyond that, this is an easy cordless vacuum to recommend, offering performance close to the best from Dyson and Philips at a significantly lower price.
+Our biggest gripe is with the small, 0.4 litre bin, which means you'll have to empty it fairly regularly.
+But beyond that, this is an easy cordless vacuum to recommend, offering performance close to the best from Dyson and Philips, at a significantly lower price.

 Read our full Roidmi S1 review

 10. Roidmi X20

 The Roidmi X20 cordless vacuum cleaner looks and feels good, hits a nice compromise point between weight (1.5kg) and battery life (60 minutes), and offers respectable suction power - its rating of 140AW is below the premium models in this category, but we never had a problem getting the job done.

 Chuck in some bonus features such as wet cleaning, a moderately handy app and a little light that comes on automatically when the cleaning head goes into a dark space, and you're looking at a solid mid-price option.